 This collection was collated by the Newspaper and Multi-media Library of the Institute of Socio-Information and Communication Studies.
 However, certain materials covered by copyrights possessed by people other than Mori Kyozo himself, and materials concerned with private matters, such as diaries, have not been included.

 These Collected Works are available for view at the above mentioned library or in the reading room of the ISICS Library.
 However, access is limited to those whose purpose is research, and there are also restrictions on downloading and obtaining printouts.
-For further details about the history of the collection's production, its content, and how it may be accessed, please refer to the homepage of Multi-media and Socio-information Studies Archive (in Japanese).

 Books formerly owned by Mori Kyozo have also been donated and are preserved in the III Library.
 Although these have been classified and shelved along with the rest of the library's collection, they are distinguishable by special tags affixed to their covers.
 Access to these books is governed by the same rules as those applying to the III library's general collection.